SMGLOBAL-ops/GraphQL-Schema-JSON-TO-SDL/README.md

 This Python script converts a GraphQL JSON schema to Schema Definition Language (SDL).
 It's designed to help developers who need to generate SDL from GraphQL introspection results for use with e.g. Apollo GraphQL!

+Full GraphQL introspection Query attached in text file (NOTE: Often GraphQL endpoints expect Variables to be declared as an empty { } alongside the query - tested using POSTMAN)

 ## Prerequisites

 - Python 3